Skip to contents

 )

-We can see that out of every 5 trials, there is one that returns one point less.
-This is due to the randomness of the algorithm.
+The output is a list of thinned datasets.
+If we check the number of retained points in each trial, we can see that out of every 5 trials, there is one that returns one point less.
+This is due to the randomness of the algorithm when selecting which points to retain.

 sapply(thin_sim_data, nrow)